 Our secure delivery centre is equipped with the latest technology, infrastructure and dedicated technical staff to ensure our working environment has complete reliability and security for our clients’ data.

-We are an ISO 27001-certified company, this means our offices and systems are on par with international best practice for information security management.We do not use third party contractors to complete any work.
+Our group companies are ISO certified, this means our offices and systems are on par with international best practice for information security management.We do not use third party contractors to complete any work.

 Biometric scanners and access cards are required to enter our offices.Only authorised personnel are allowed to enter the office and processing centre.
 Physical documents, books and other devices are prohibited in the processing centre.
 The entire office is monitored by CCTV.All PC’s are desktops running a ‘dumb terminal system’.Ability to save and store data on the PC is disabled.CD Rom and other drives (USB) have been removed.Access to physical/removable drives (external hard drives) have been disabled.Printers and scanners are also not available within the processing centre.
 Staff are required to keep personal belongings including bags, books or mobile devices in secure lockers provided outside the main processing centre.